 Age in Your Home & Community

-In the desire to keep people in their homes or a home-like environment, Healthy Aging MV’s Aging in the Community workgroup has identified the “green house” model, alternative/associated models, volunteerism, and technology as key components of supporting the health and well-being of elders.
-The use of remote patient monitoring (RPM) and medical monitoring devices (MMDs) will help to maintain elder independence, as well as manage disease status.
+In the desire to keep people in their homes or a home-like environment, Healthy Aging MV’s Aging in the Community workgroup has identified the “green house” model, alternative/associated models, volunteerism, and technology as key components of supporting the health and well-being of older adults.
+The use of remote patient monitoring (RPM) and medical monitoring devices (MMDs) will help to maintain older adult independence, as well as manage disease status.

 The process of aging is typically measured in years, but more importantly, it involves the gradual and sometimes unforeseen deterioration of body and cognitive status, leading to a reduction of ability, or inability, to function independently within one’s home and/or community.